ibmverse/verse-developer/_docs/en/11-registering-an-application-in-ibm-verse.md

 &nbsp;

 ### Extension Properties
-There are different required and optional properties for different extensions, please refer to [Verse Extension Points](#verse-extension-points).
+For extension properties, please refer to [Verse Extension Points](#verse-extension-points) for details.

 ### Deploy application on Verse on-Cloud
 To add an application to Verse on-Cloud, you need to register it using the IBM App Registry.
 You can refer to this guide [Managing extensions for Verse]({{site.data.developers.appregistryGuide}}){:target="_blank"} for details.